-Our iconic brands deliver farm fresh goodness made great and in a sustainable way.
+Our iconic brands deliver high-quality, USA-made products and in a sustainable way.
 Our energy efficient facilities are close to our growers, not only to ensure maximum freshness, but to also limit the carbon footprint bringing us the harvest.
 Green Giant® and Libby's® are leaders in the canned vegetables category offering numerous product varieties, sizes and packaging options.
-Aunt Nellie's® glass packed vegetables hold 80% and 90% of the pickled beets and red cabbage categories, respectively.
+Aunt Nellie's® glasspacked vegetables hold 80% and 90% of the pickled beets and red cabbage categories, respectively.
 READ® canned vegetable salads (3-Bean, 4-Bean and German Potato Salad) dominate these categories as well.
+Seneca Apple Chips was the first to market an apple chip and remains a staple in the fruit chip category today.